liip/LiipFunctionalTestBundle/README.md

         [...]
         test: ~

-If that's not what you want to do, and you're getting an exception about this, check that you're really only loading this bundle in your `test` environment (see [Add this bundle to your application's kernel](#addToKernel)
+If that's not what you want to do, and you're getting an exception about this, check that you're really only loading this bundle in your `test` environment (See step 3 of the [installation](#installation))

 Caveats